-The GRANT\ADMIN\PRIVILEGE procedure grants privileges for Oracle-supplied views and packages that are required to run components in an XStream In or XStream Out configuration.
-This procedure does not grant privileges on database objects owned by users.
+The XSTREAM\APPLY role has privileges required to run components in an XStream In configuration.
+This role does not contain privileges on the database objects owned by users.
 If such privileges are required, then they must be granted separately.

 "Configure an XStream Administrator" for detailed information about configuring an XStream administrator